Podocarpaceae: Taxonomy

 Studies of embryology, gametophyte development, female cone structure, and cytology led to the belief that the eight categories probably deserved generic status.
 Researchers agreed on the need to recognize "fairly natural groupings which prove to have good geographic and probably evolutionary cohesion" and took the necessary steps to raise each section to generic status.

 In 1990, a treatment of the Podocarpaceae recognized 17 genera, excluding Phyllocladus from the family, while recognizing Sundacarpus, but not Manoao.
 In 1995, Manoao was segregated from Lagarostrobus, based on morphological characteristics.
 In 2002, a molecular phylogenetic study showed Sundacarpus is embedded in Prumnopitys and the monophyly of Lagarostrobos is doubtful if Manoao is included within it.
 More recent treatments of the family have recognized Manoao, but not Sundacarpus.

 Evolution

 Molecular evidence supports Podocarpaceae being the sister group to the Araucariaceae, and having diverged from it during the late Permian.
-The oldest known members of the family are known from the Lopingian (Late Permian), likely Changhsingian-aged sediments of the Umm Irna Formation in Jordan.
+While some fossils attributed to the family have been reported from the Late Permian and Triassic, like Rissikia, these cannot be unambiguously assigned to the family.
+The oldest unambiguous members of the family are known from the Jurassic period, found across both hemispheres, such as Scarburgia and Harrisiocarpus from the Middle Jurassic of England, as well as unnamed species from the Middle-Late Jurassic of Patagonia.
+Modern genera of the family first appeared during the Early Cretaceous, with the family probably reaching an apex of diversity during the early Cenozoic.